xenotation/folio/content/bio/_index.md

 profileImage: "/images/spinner.webp"
 ---

-Nikola Stoyanov is a visual artist and machine philosopher hailing from Varna, Bulgaria.
+Nikola Vladislavov Stoyanov is a visual artist and machine philosopher hailing from Varna, Bulgaria.
 His work aims to traverse the boundary between research-based and speculative practices.
 Area of interest include the intersection of infrastructure, technological apparatus, art, and everyday life, intertwining the humanities with scientific methodologies.
 His practice employs multi-linear approaches to creative and collaborative endeavors.
 Stoyanov has a background as a translator and photographer spanning many years and has received his education in philosophy and the history of technology in the United Kingdom.

 </br>